 MEMORY of ARDUINO UNO

-- Flash Memory: 13KB (used to store number of instructions in code form)
+- Flash Memory: 13KB (used to store a number of instructions in code form)

 - SRAM of 2 KB